mpv-player/mpv/DOCS/contribute.md

   change in the same commit.
 - If you add a new command line option, document it in options.rst.
 If you add a new input property, document it in input.rst.
+- All new code must be LGPLv2.1+ licensed, or come with the implicit agreement that it will be relicensed to LGPLv2.1+ later (see ``Copyright`` in the repository root directory).

 Code formatting
 ---------------